Change of plan

 The decision to make changes to your course should not be taken lightly and you should discuss any proposed changes with your supervisor.
 It is essential that you understand the implications that any changes may have.

-To find out when you can expect to recieve the outcome of any Leave of Absence or Extension request, please see our PGR Special Cases Committee deadlines.
+To find out when you can expect to receive the outcome of any Leave of Absence or Extension request, please see our PGR Special Cases Committee deadlines.

 Take extra time to write up your thesis.